Divorce, Dissolution and Separation Bill

 Overview

-This bill simplifies the legal process of divorce, dissolution of civil partnerships, and separation in England and Wales.
-It removes the need to prove fault or specific facts for ending a marriage or civil partnership, replacing it with a simple declaration that the relationship has irretrievably broken down.
-The bill also introduces time limits for various stages of the process.
+This bill simplifies the process of divorce, dissolution of civil partnerships, and separation in England and Wales.
+It removes the need to prove fault or specific facts to obtain a divorce or dissolution, replacing it with a simple declaration that the relationship has irretrievably broken down.
+It also introduces mandatory waiting periods before orders are finalized.

 Description